cutting-room-floor/markers.js/API.md

 All styles should position elements with `position:absolute;` and offset them so that the center of the element is in the positioning center - thus the geographic center.
-So, an element this is 40x40 should be offset by 20 pixels up and to the left.
+So, an element that is 40x40 should be offset by 20 pixels up and to the left.

 And in order to support mouse events - like tooltips or hover hints, you'll need to add